 Many international guides exist on how to conduct road safety audits.
 PIARC developed a Road Safety Audit Guide (2011; www.piarc.org/ressources/publications/7/6852,WEB-2011R01-TM.pdf) that provides a comprehensive step-by-step procedure on how to conduct a road safety audit, as well as providing detailed individual checklists for motorways, inter-urban and urban main roads at each of the design stages (feasibility study, preliminary design, detailed design, and pre- and post traffic opening).
 The guide also provides checklists for road safety audit, which are discussed in more detail below.
 Other useful guides include the FHWA Road Safety Audit Guidelines (2006; also see http://safety.fhwa.dot.gov/rsa/) and the Austroads Guide on Road Safety Audit (2009b).
 The African Development Bank (2014b) has recently released guidance that is specifically intended for use in LMICs.

-A road safety audit may also be undertaken in other circumstances; for example, to assess the safety of proposed traffic management at roadworks, particularly in busy and complex situations.
+A road safety audit may be undertaken through planning, design and operations, as well as,other circumstances, for example to assess the safety of proposed traffic management at roadworks, particularly in busy and complex situations.

 As identified in Section Examples of Infrastructure Policies, Standards and Guidelines in Policies, Standarts and Guidelines , the EU Directive on road infrastructure safety management states that road safety audit be conducted on all infrastructure projects on the trans-national highway in Europe, and suggests that these should also occur for all national roads.
 The Directive also states that such audits should be conducted at the draft design, detailed design, pre-opening and early operation stages.